List of Major League Baseball career putouts leaders: Left Fielders

 Because game accounts and box scores often did not distinguish between the outfield positions, there has been some difficulty in determining precise defensive statistics before 1901; because of this, and because of the similarity in their roles, defensive statistics for the three positions are frequently combined.
 Although efforts to distinguish between the three positions regarding games played during this period and reconstruct the separate totals have been largely successful, separate putout totals are unavailable; players whose totals are missing the figures for pre-1901 games are notated in the table below.
 Because they are expected to cover more territory in the outfield than their counterparts on either side, often being the fastest player of the three, center fielders typically record the highest putout totals; left fielders usually record slightly more putouts than right fielders due to the ball being more frequently hit to the left side of the field.
 Barry Bonds is the all-time leader in career putouts as a left fielder with 5,226.
 Rickey Henderson (5,215) is second all-time, and the only other player with over 5,000 career putouts as a left fielder.

-Andrew Benintendi, the active leader and 84th all-time in putouts by a left fielder.
+Andrew Benintendi, the active leader and tied for 83rd all-time in putouts by a left fielder.

 Rickey Henderson holds the American League record.

 Zack Wheat held the major league record for 79 years.

 Goose Goslin held the American League record for 59 years.

 Roy White led American League left fielders in putouts a record eight times.

 Joe Vosmik's 424 putouts in 1932 remain a major league record.